Manage Debit Orders

 9. Insert Identification details – Insert the details of the individual who is to sign the mandate on behalf of the company/individual.

-10. Bank account or Credit Card details can be inserted if you have them, alternatively, they can be inserted by your client when authorising the mandate online.
+10. Bank account or Credit Card details can be inserted if you have them; alternatively, they can be inserted by your customer when authorising the mandate online.

-2. Click on the edit button if you would like to add any additional contact details for the client.
-The client can add their contact information when completing the electronic
+12. Click on the edit button if you would like to add any additional contact details for the customer.
+The customer can add their contact information when completing the electronic mandate.

-• Commencement Day: This allows your client a choice of dates on which to debit the Bank account / Credit Card.
+• Commencement Day: This allows your customer a choice of dates on which to debit the Bank account / Credit Card.

-• Authenticate as DebiCheck mandate: If your client has chosen DebiCheck the emandate will include the Debicheck clauses and create an authentication in the Masterfile for the client.
+• Authenticate as DebiCheck mandate: If your customer has chosen DebiCheck, the emandate will include the DebiCheck clauses and create an authentication in the Masterfile for the customer.
+Once the customer has accepted the electronic mandate.

 • Select the DebiCheck template.